Dog Recall and the ‘Following State of Mind’

 Many people make the mistake of letting their dog ‘off lead’ too early during their training.
 Similarly, over socialising a dog by allowing it to be free to run up and jump over other dogs can often result in the dog becoming over stimulated, over excited and unable to think calmly.
 These scenarios can prove problematic to the recall and the ‘following state of mind’.

-We have another article that discusses over socialising dogs that you may be interested to read.
-You can find it here https://www.vislor.com/dog-socialisation-what-are-we-trying-to-achieve/
+We have another article that discusses over socialising dogs that you may be interested to read – Dog Socialisation – What are we Trying to Achieve

 Some Clients are at their ‘Wits End’.